rtCamp/docs.rtcamp.com/rtmedia/developer/keywords-get-rtmedia-image-sizes/index.markdown

 ---
-title: Keywords to get rtMedia image sizes
+title: Keywords to Get rtMedia Image Sizes
 ---

 Image sizes used by rtMedia are described [here](http://docs.rtcamp.com/rtmedia/getting-started/settings/#ImageSizes).

-You can use following image size to retrieve rtMedia images.
+You can use the following image size to retrieve rtMedia images.

 1. rt_media_thumbnail  : For thumbnail image
 2. rt_media_activity_image : For medium size image
 3. rt_media_single_image : For large size image
 4. rt_media_featured_image : For featured image

-Below is the sample code which you can use in your theme, plugin or custom code where you can use these keywords.
+The following is sample code which you can use in your theme, plugin or custom code where you can use these keywords.